salesforce-heroku-workshops/git-and-github-workshop/index.md

 * Graphics, sound and video files
 * Binary document formats

-Telling Git to exclude these types of files will prevent them appearing in your git status as *untracked files* and help you focus on managing those files that should be versioned.
+Telling Git to exclude these types of files will prevent them appearing in your git status report as *untracked files* and help you focus on managing those files that should be versioned.

-You can your project exclusions using filennames, folders and filename patterns.
+You can add your project exclusions using filennames, folders and filename patterns.
 All these exclusions go into a project file called

     my-project-folder/.gitignore

-To keep your project .gitignore file simple and focused on the project, any files and patterns you want to ignore that are created by your own development environment should be placed in a global ignore file, typically:
+To keep your project .gitignore file simple and focused on the project, any files and patterns you want to ignore that are created by your own development environment (IDE, build tools, etc.) should be placed in a global ignore file, typically:

     ~/.gitignore_global